awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 my-index HOT_TO_WARM    RUNNING_SHARD_RELOCATION
 ```

 You can have up to 200 simultaneous migrations from hot to warm storage\.
 To check the current number of migrations in the queue, monitor the `HotToWarmMigrationQueueSize` [metric](es-managedomains-cloudwatchmetrics.md#es-managedomains-cloudwatchmetrics-uw)\.
+Indices remain available throughout the migration process—no downtime\.

 The migration process has the following states: